georgeandr/F1-Web-Scrapper/README.md

 ## About the Project

-This project is an attempt to get hands-on experience with Web Scrapping libraries such as Beautiful Soup.
-At first, I will use Beautiful Soup to scrape Driver Standings from the start of Formula 1 back in 1950.
-Later on, I will conduct Exploratory Data Analysis and Visualizations using the scrapped data.
+This project is developed to get hands-on experience with Web Scrapping libraries such as Beautiful Soup.
+At first, I will use Beautiful Soup to scrape annually Driver Standings from the beginning of Formula 1 back in 1950.
+Later on, I will conduct Exploratory Data Analysis and Visualizations based on the scrapped data.

 You can read more about Formula 1 [here](https://www.formula1.com/en.html).

 ### Build With
 * Python
 * Jupyter Notebook

 ### Prerequisites
 The prerequisites can be found in the [requierments.txt](https://github.com/georgeandr/F1-Web-Scrapper/blob/main/requirements.txt).